 - Forgive yourself for the things in your life you wish you could change.
 It’s time to move forward.

-- Quit a habit that you know is bad for you for at least 30 days (ie: smoking, eating the wrong foods, drinking)
+- that you know is bad for you for at least 30 days (ie: smoking, eating the wrong foods, drinking)

 - Watch that movie you’ve been putting off.